Ronex Ahimbisibwe | Uganda

 I believe expressing oneself creatively in whatever form isn’t a straight line or shouldn’t be limited by style, medium, rules and norms.
 In my view, creativity has no boundaries except those delimited by time and matter; one’s physical capacity for work in a quantifiable period of time-space.
 My desire has always been to create works that curiously blend in the fashion of the legendary double-edged sword: sophistication meeting naivety, chaos meeting order, beauty meeting ugliness, aesthetics meeting free expression and so on.

-My art works has come to definitively embody my joy, frustration, inspiration and my perception into tangible objects.
+My artworks have come to definitively embody my joy, frustration, inspiration and my perception into tangible objects.

 In short my life’s journey as an artist (if I deserve to be called so) has become a self-portrait with symbols or forms that might echo that or otherwise.
 Furthermore, my work seeks to explain and attempts to answer questions about methods and materials and the effects of texture on one’s perception.